Engineers Australia

 Built by Engineers Australia in the 1960s, Engineering House had long served as the organisation’s Canberra headquarters.
 However, the space no longer reflected the dynamic, forward-thinking nature of the profession.
 Engineers Australia required a modern workplace design that would inspire staff and members, encourage engagement, and celebrate its legacy.
 Key challenges included:

-• Outdated footprint and efficiency: The 2,600sqm, two-floor layout had become inefficient, isolating teams, limiting collaboration, and weakening culture.
+• Inefficient footprint: The 2,600sqm, two-floor layout had become inefficient, isolating teams, limiting collaboration, and weakening culture.

-• Modernising brand and legacy: A new modern hub was required to inspire staff and members and reflect the dynamic, forward-thinking nature of the profession.
+• Outdated space: A new modern hub was required to inspire staff and members and reflect the dynamic, forward-thinking nature of the profession.

 • Sustainability mandate: Environmentally responsible principles had to be applied to the construction process and final office fit out in Canberra.